 Davey’s approval advantage is fragile in one specific way: it depends partly on low name recognition outside his target seats.
 Among voters who cannot name him unprompted — still a significant share of the electorate — approval ratings are neither very high nor very low.
 As the Lib Dems seek to grow beyond 72 seats, they will need greater national visibility, which historically comes with greater national scrutiny.

 Historical precedent is mixed.
 Nick Clegg won a Lib Dem surge to 57 seats on high personal ratings, then saw approval collapse in coalition.
 Charles Kennedy was deeply liked but could not sustain the party’s 2005 heights.
-Davey’s challenge is to build on +5% without the exposure that has undone his predecessors.
+Davey’s challenge is to hold his −6% profile without the increased exposure that has damaged his predecessors — more visibility tends to come with more critics.
 See full leader approval tracker →